BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A

 The explicit form of the above matrix is as follows:

 We point out that the bosonic nature of $\dot X_0$ and $\dot X_1$ allows us to take into account: $[\dot X_0, \, \dot X_1] = 0$.
-Now it is straightforward to check that the det $W_{\alpha\beta} = 0$ (see, e.g. [15, 14] for details) because we have the following explicit expression for the {\it same}, namely;
+Now it is straightforward to check that the det $W_{\alpha\beta} = 0$ (see, e.g. [24, 23] for details) because we have the following explicit expression for the {\it same}, namely;

 In our Appendix B, we demonstrate that, for the three (2 + 1)-dimensional (3D) target space, too, the determinant of $W_{\alpha\beta}$ (with $\alpha, \beta = 0, 1, 2$) turns out to be zero.
-We conclude that, for any arbitrary dimension of target space flat Minkowskian spacetime manifold, the starting Lagrangian $L_0$ is {\it singular}.
-As a consequence, there are constraints on the theory which we elaborate in the next paragraph of our present endeavor taking into consideration the first-order Lagrangian $L_f$ [cf. Eq.
-(31)] for our theory.
+It is worthwhile to point out that this kind of explicit verification of the {\it singular} nature of $L_0$ has {\it not} been done elsewhere.
+As a consequence of our observation in (36), there are constraints on the theory which we elaborate in the next paragraph of our present endeavor taking into consideration the first-order Lagrangian $L_f$ [cf. Eq.
+(31)].

 A close look at $L_f$ [cf. Eq.
 (31)] demonstrates that there are {\it four} constraints on the free massive spinning relativistic particle of our theory, namely;